A video producer is one of the most important roles in any video project, but also one of the least understood.

 A video producer oversees the entire video production process from start to finish.

-The video producer creates and manages the entire video production schedule - from pre-production through post-production and editing.
-The producer assembles the team and ensures all crew members working on the production are unified to deliver the creative vision for the video.
+The video producer creates and manages the entire video production schedule - from pre production process through post-production and editing.
+The producer assembles the team and ensures all crew members working on the production are unified to deliver the concept for the video.

 Although their role is a bit abstract, it is vital to have a video producer for any video projects that you have in your pipeline.

-Producing a movie or commercial without a video producer is like setting sail without a captain on your ship.
+Producing video without a producer is like running a project without a manager, things can fall apart quickly.
 Someone needs to be the point person to take charge of the entire video production and keep everything moving forward.

-One of the most important jobs of the video producer is to share the vision with each team member working on the shoot.
-He or she should be explaining to the pre-production team, scriptwriters, camera operators, editors, and post-production team the objective of the video and what they should be bringing to life.
+One of the most important jobs of a producer is to share the vision with each team member working on the shoot.
+They are the one who connects strategy with execution, making sure every department, writers, editors, camera crew, and designers understands the vision and how their role fits into it.

 In a way, the video producer focuses heavily on project management, making sure each crew member has the time and equipment needed to deliver their part of the production.